SusanRobbins/git-practice/README.md

 # Git Practice Project

-This is a small Python script to practice Git workflow with clean commit history, branching, and basic version control hygiene.
+This is a concise Python script designed to practice core Git workflows like branching, clean commits, rebasing, and version control hygiene.
+It also demonstrates beginner Python logic through simple text analysis utilities.

 ## Features